 2) Provides vast visibility & reach

 Influencer marketing helps brands to overcome many of the challenges that other marketing platforms face today.
 Today’s online landscape is marked by the widespread use of ad blockers and people’s general dislike of blatant advertisements.
-Influencer marketing provides firms with a non-intrusive alternative to communicate with customers.
+Influencer marketing provides firms with a non-intrusive alternative to communicating with customers.

 By collaborating with the appropriate influencers, marketers can create highly effective influencer campaigns that reach millions of customers.
 Tactfully screening influencers using qualitative and quantitative criteria helps brands to select the best prospects for their campaigns.